hkc2627/hkc2627.github.io/content/authors/admin/_index.md

 education:
   - area: Accounting Undergraduate
-    institution: Taiyuan University of Technology
+    institution: Taiyuan University of Technology(211/双一流)
     date_start: 2020-09-01
     date_end: 2024-6-16
     summary: |
-      Thesis on _Why LLMs are awesome_.
-Supervised by [Prof Joe Smith](https://example.com).
-Presented papers at 5 IEEE conferences with the contributions being published in 2 Springer journals.
+      While receiving higher general education, I am familiar with familiar with accounting and supervision, financial management and other related knowledge.
+Received systematic scientific research training.
+At the same time, he has a certain knowledge reserve in the subject of public administration.
     button:
       text: 'Read Thesis'
       url: 'https://example.com'